kubeflex-io/kubeflex/docs/technical-guides/keycloak.md

         mode: SIMPLE
         credentialName: keycloak-kubeflex-tls
       hosts:
-      - "keycloak.kubeflex.co.uk"
+      - "keycloak.kubeflex.io"
 ```

-With the above change, we can access our keycloak via https://keycloak.kubeflex.co.uk.
+With the above change, we can access our keycloak via https://keycloak.kubeflex.io.